+On April 15, 2021, the Company received notification from Covent Bridge Group, a Center for Medicare & Medicaid Services ("CMS") contractor, that they are recommending to CMS that the Company was overpaid in the amount of \$2,921,868.
+This amount represents a statistical extrapolation of \$11,530 of charges from a sample of 40 claims for the periods February 2017 to November 2020.
 On June 3, 2021, the Company received a request for payment from CMS in the amount of \$2,918,472.
-The Company initiated the appropriate appeals and then the Company received a notification dated September 30, 2021, from CMS that they "found the request to be favorable by reversing the extrapolation to actual".
+The Company began its own internal audit process and initiated the appropriate appeals.
+The Company received a notification dated September 30, 2021, from CMS that they "found the request to be favorable by reversing the extrapolation to actual".
 The Company received a separate notification stating "the extrapolated overpayment was reduced to the actual overpayment amount for the sampled denied claims \$5,327.73," which had been paid as of December 31, 2021.